 Vegetarian and vegan refreshments and lunch will be served during the conference in the foyer of the Lecture Theatre Concourse at the times stated on the conference programme.
-The Curry and Quiz Night on the Monday evening will be served in the Hillside Restaurant, only for those who have booked into the dinner beforehand as part of their Eventbrite booking.
+The Curry and Quiz Night on the Monday evening will be served in Wates House (number 7 on the campus map), only for those who have booked into the dinner beforehand as part of their Eventbrite booking.
 For those booked into overnight accommodation only, breakfast will be served between 6.30am and 9:30am in the Holiday Inn restaurant.